What can I do if my husband won't sign divorce papers?

 6. Attempted murder

-8. Infecting other spouse with sexually transmitted disease
+8. Infecting the other spouse with a sexually transmitted disease

-9. Living separate and apart for two years where there exists irreconcilable differences.
+9. Living separate and apart for two years due to irreconcilable differences

-The court may order that one spouse support the other during the pendancy of the divorce action and/or after the divorce has become final.
-Support awarded pending the final decree of divorce is not to extend beyond the period of time necessary for the prosecution of the divorce action.
+The court may also order one spouse to support the other during the divorce proceedings and after the divorce is finalized.
+However, support during the divorce process is limited to what is necessary for the case.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.